-- 2. The DDA Rates Unit analyzes each provider's cost report.
-The rate analyst verifies that: - a.
-All sections of the cost report are complete; - b.
-The information matches the ProviderOne payment report; - c.
-The report conforms with generally accepted accounting principles; - d.
+- d.
 The report meets the requirements of the provider's contract; and - e.
 Expenses are accurately reported. - 3.
-If the cost report is inaccurate or incomplete, DSHS must request additional supporting documentation from the provider.
-Based on DSHS' review of the supporting documentation, DSHS may adjust, with the consent of the provider, the reported information or ask the provider to revise the cost report so it reflects the supporting documentation.
-The provider must submit cost report supporting documentation as requested by DSHS.
-The supporting documentation must be provided in PDF and Excel or similar spreadsheet format if available.
-The provider should work with their vendors to see if Excel or similar spreadsheet formats are available. - 4.
-The DDA Rates Unit sends the provider a revised settlement explaining any adjustments made based on the supporting documentation requested by DSHS. - a.
-If a provider disagrees with an adjustment made under this section, the provider must identify the specific area of disagreement and submit supporting documentation. - b.
+If the cost report is inaccurate or incomplete, the Department must request additional supporting documentation from the provider.
+Based on the Department's review of the supporting documentation, the Department may adjust the reported information or ask the provider to revise the cost report so it reflects the supporting documents.
+The provider must submit cost report supporting documentation if requested by the Department. - 4.
+The DDA Rates Unit sends the service provider a revised settlement explaining any adjustments made based on the supporting documentation requested by the Department. - If a service provider disagrees with an adjustment made under this section, the service provider must identify the specific area of disagreement and submit supporting documentation. - b.
 DDA must respond to the disagreement with a determination. - c.
-If the provider wishes to challenge DDA's determination, the provider may request a review according to the terms of their Community Residential Services contract. - 5.
-Providers with more than one service within a contract must allocate and report shared costs to each residential program in accordance with provider's allocation methods.
-Allocation methods must be consistent throughout the contract cycle and documented on the annual cost report.

-- 6. A provider must retain reports and records adequate for supporting cost reports and audits for six years after the expiration or termination of the contract. - 7.
-If a provider fails to maintain adequate financial records or fails to allow inspection of such records by authorized personnel, DDA may withhold all or part of subsequent payments due under the contract until compliance is achieved.
+If the service provider wishes to challenge DDA's determination, the service provider may request a review according to the terms of their Community Residential Services contract. - 5.
+Service providers with more than one service within a contract must allocate and report shared costs to each residential program in accordance with provider's allocation methods.
+Allocation methods must be consistent throughout the contract cycle and documented on the annual cost report. - 6.
+A service provider must retain reports and records adequate for supporting cost reports and audits for six years after the expiration or termination of the contract. - 7.
+If a service provider fails to maintain adequate financial records or fails to allow inspection of such records by authorized personnel, DDA may withhold all or part of subsequent payments due under the contract until compliance is forthcoming.
 Upon compliance, DDA may resume contract payments and will release withheld payments.